 Jackson is scheduled to be sentenced on October 3.
 He faces 24-years to life in state prison.

-UPDATE 05/31/13: Within the massive news coverage in the last 48 hours, new information was revealed Friday at the first court hearing.
-Alex Jackson previously owned 4 other violent pit bulls that were destroyed in 2006 after attacking emus.
-On Friday, Los Angeles County prosecutors said that this incident weighed into the second-degree murder charge, along with three incidents since January with Jackson's "current" crop of pit bulls prior to savagely killing Pamela Devitt.
+Within the massive news coverage in the last 48 hours, new information was revealed on Friday at the first court hearing.
+Alex Jackson previously owned four other violent pit bulls that were destroyed in 2006 after attacking emus.
+On Friday, Los Angeles County prosecutors said that this previous incident weighed into the second-degree murder charge, along with three incidents since January involving Jackson's "current" crop of pit bulls that savagely killed Pamela Devitt on May 9.

 Most members of the public do not know that many owners of these types of dogs are repeat offenders.
 After the dog attacks (enough times), it's eventually deemed "dangerous" and the owner puts it down to avoid paying the necessary fees and insurance to own a designated "dangerous" dog.
 The person then buys a new crop of dangerous dogs and the process begins all over again, including attacks on innocent people and pets.
 This cycle persists without legal intervention.1

 05/30/13: Second-Degree Murder Charges

 Los Angeles County prosecutors charged a 29-year old man with murder in connection to the pit bull mauling that killed a 63-year old Antelope Valley woman in early May.
 Alex Jackson, 29, was arrested at his Littlerock home.
 His bail is set at over one million dollars -- $1,050,000.
 If convicted, he faces up to life in prison, according to a district attorney's spokeswoman.
 Since January, authorities received at least three other reports of Jackson's pit bulls attacking other people.